-We provide the best advise we can for anyone looking for information on how to overcome pre-tattoo anxieties or general tattoo anxiety in this article.
+We try to provide the best advice for anyone looking for information on how to overcome pre-tattoo anxieties or general tattoo anxiety in this article.
 Whether you have a phobia of tattoos, have jittery nerves, or are terrified of needles, all these feelings are completely understandable, and we're here to assist you.

 We will break this down into three sections, before, during, and after!

 If you’re nervous before getting a tattoo, the best advice is to find a tattoo artist whose work you love, but who also makes you feel good during the consultation before the appointment.
 If you don’t like the artist during a consultation, keep looking!
 Your first tattoo should be an enjoyable experience no matter what.

 We’ve broken down two steps to try and help your pre-appointment anxiety.